Are You Ready for the Pompadour?

 If your hair is short, use a pomade or wax product to direct the hair on the sides back or down; after it's close to the scalp, you only have to style the top/front of your hair into the pompadour shape.

 The shape and texture of your pompadour style is really up to you.
 The sky is the limit, so to speak.
 But it's important to achieve both the right height and a solid foundation.
 Piecing it into small sections through the top of your pompadour, Raphael suggests using a small round brush to pull the style together.
 Warm each section with a dryer, and allow each section to cool to stay in place.

 You can also use a curling iron or flat iron to create your shape if the round brush isn't your styling tool of choice.
 Creating more curl in your pompadour will give you a softer look, while straighter styling will give your a little more edge in your pump.

 Don't be afraid to tease the hair at the base, and use a comb to soften the look after teasing.

 Step Five: Finishing the Style

 Raphael clued us in to the fact that the most important part of creating a pompadour look is the product you use.
 "You need to dry the hair well, and use a matte paste with no shine that will keep it in place," he says.
-This style will need structure to hold everything together and good solid hairspray to finish the style and keep it from flopping over half way through the night.
+This style will need structure to hold everything together, and good solid hairspray to finish the style and keep it from flopping over halfway through the night.
 If the weather calls for high humidity, use a finishing spray that blocks humidity and frizz.

 It's a good idea to practice a style like this a time or two prior to wearing it, if you're going to do it yourself.
 Once you have your pompadour perfected, pair it with a little glitz and a smokey eye for a dramatic look, or keep it soft with a classic set of pearl earrings and pinup-style makeup.
 The options are almost endless.
-It's the perfect style for a night out on the town or a holiday gathering, but be prepared to be noticed.
+It's the perfect style for a night out on the town or a holiday gathering, just be prepared to be noticed.